Humanities Building, University of Nottingham

 These elements are separated by a flexible arrangement of circulation, forum space and ancillary rooms.
 Visitors to the new faculty building experience a dramatic view when entering from the external landscaped area into the multiple-height forum space.

 The new faculty achieves a Building Research Establishment Environmental Assessment Method (BREEAM) ‘excellent’ rating by incorporating an open loop water source heat pump, exposed soffits and night-time purging.
 Assisted natural ventilation, high levels of daylighting and solar screening to the south west elevation contribute to the sustainability of the building, as well as the positive experience.

 We’ve over 20 years experience in a range of sectors.
 Here’s a selection of our finest work.

-Developing a new specialist archive and research facility
+Agri-Informatics is a new specialist archive and research facility for Cranfield University

 Creative use of dis-used lab secured pioneering future research at ChELSI

 Creating lab spaces and coordinating building services at STEM Loughborough University

 The landmark Hugh Aston building is improving the learning experience for DMU